-He also has recorded several albums in the late 1960s.
-Surprisingly, he isn't as bad as you would think — or at least, not as campy as Shatner.
+He also recorded several albums in the late 1960s.
+Surprisingly, he isn't as bad as you would think — or at least, not as campy as William Shatner.
 Nimoy appeared on many of the Golden Throats collections issued by Rhino.
 The earlier albums are especially great for a laugh, especially when he actually was portraying Spock.
 He's also fairly well-known for his campy song "The Ballad of Bilbo Baggins," which is a jaunty re-telling of Tolkien's The Hobbit.

-- Played a car driver in the music video for The Bangles' "Going Down to Liverpool.
+- Played a car driver in the music video for The Bangles' "Going Down to Liverpool".

 - Played a grumpy version of himself in the alternate music video for Bruno Mars's "The Lazy Song".